smaremanda/add-in-docs/reference/shared/projectdocument/getresourcefieldasync-method.md

 ## Remarks

 First call the [getSelectedResourceAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) method to get the resource GUID, and then pass it as the _resourceId_ argument to **getResourceFieldAsync**.
 If the active view is not a resource view (for example a Resource Usage or Resource Sheet view), or if no resource is selected in a resource view, [getSelectedResourceAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) returns a 5001 error (Internal Error).
-See[addHandlerAsync method](../reference/shared/projectdocument/addhandlerasync-method.md) for an example that uses the[ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event and the[getSelectedViewAsync](../reference/shared/projectdocument/getselectedviewasync-method.md) method to activate a button based on the active view type.
+See [addHandlerAsync method](../reference/shared/projectdocument/addhandlerasync-method.md) for an example that uses the [ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event and the [getSelectedViewAsync](../reference/shared/projectdocument/getselectedviewasync-method.md) method to activate a button based on the active view type.

 ## Example